mahdihasnat/3-1-Codes/Compiler/Offline 4 Intermediate Code Generator/readme.md

 new bp is generated in begining of procedure variable nonterminal does not contain read/write code reminder:put parenthasis data memory variable declaration `var_name DW 1 DUP (0000H)`

+Push arguments before calling function, this is implemented in arguments rule